-The overall winner went to Jack Schreiner from Chillicothe for his Crossbred hog.
-Forkner Farms from Richards received second with a Crossbred barrow.
+The overall winner went to Everett Forkner from Vernon County for his Duroc hog.
+Adam Wolf from Livingston County received second with a Crossbred barrow.
 The Overall Grand Champion winner received $560 in prize money and the Reserve Champion received $270 in prize money.
 Additional prize money was awarded to the top ten carcass placings.

 The purpose of the Growth & Quality Barrow Classic is to promote and recognize the pork industry in Missouri; supply quality carcass evaluation information to producers; recognize the carcass qualities which the industry desires and to promote the economical performance trait of lean gain per day.